SCccc21/Knowledge-Enriched-DMI/README.md

 **Knowledge Enriched Distributional Model Inversion Attacks** \[[paper](https://openaccess.thecvf.com/content/ICCV2021/papers/Chen_Knowledge-Enriched_Distributional_Model_Inversion_Attacks_ICCV_2021_paper.pdf)\]  \[[arxiv](https://arxiv.org/abs/2010.04092)\]

 We propose a novel **'Inversion-Specific GAN'** that can better distill knowledge useful for performing attacks on private models from public data.
-Moreover,  we propose to **model a private data distribution** for each target class which refers to 'Distributional Recovery'.
+Moreover,  we propose to <u> model a private data distribution </u> for each target class which refers to **'Distributional Recovery'**.

 ## Requirement
 This code has been tested with Python 3.6, PyTorch 1.0 and cuda 10.0.